andygrace227/tapeworm/tapeworm/README.md

 It has a long way to go before this project is there, but I believe we're off to a good start.

 Here are the main areas that will be addressed:

-### Better Agent Definitions

-Agents will have a dedicated builder, and I will attempt to make tool definitions a lot easier to write so that the `getName()`, `getDescription()`, and `getToolSchema()` can be generated from your JSDoc or with annotations.

-In the meantime, schemas are easy to define with builders.
-See the example calculator bot for an example.

 ### More documentation and examples